Km29199/Simple-Calculator/README.md

 # Simple-Calculator
-A simple Calculator using tkinter
+A GUI based Calculator using Python Tkinter library